 Ms. Denham represents clients in a wide-range of real property transactions, including sale and lease transactions, and guides clients through surplus property requirements.
 She also frequently assists clients by drafting and reviewing joint use agreements, easements and deed restrictions.
 She has expertise in developer fee matters, teacher housing projects and the California Environmental Quality Act.
 In addition to real property related matters, Ms. Denham is also skilled in matters related to the Brown Act, the California Public Records Act, the California Voting Rights Act, purchasing and bidding procedures, technology agreements, and district reorganization.
 Her litigation experience includes case investigation and strategy, drafting of pleadings and memoranda of law, discovery management, motion practice, depositions, and settlement negotiations.

 Ms. Denham received her Juris Doctor degree from American University, Washington College of Law.
 As a student, she worked as a senior staff member for the Legislation & Policy Brief.
 She also served on the Executive Board of the Women’s Law Association.
-She earned her Bachelor of Arts degree from Colby College, where she received her Bachelor of Arts in Government.
+She earned her Bachelor of Arts in Government from Colby College.

 The State Allocation Board (SAB) has increased the amount of "Level 1" developer fees that school districts are authorized to collect to $3.79 per square foot of residential development and $0.61 per square foot of commercial development.
 The increase takes effect immediately, and may now be implemented by school districts through local action.